CodeYourFuture/CYF-Workshops/git-cli/committing.md

 Now you need to check you successfully created a commit.
 Which command can you use to check this?

+## Next steps 👣

-Once you've committed you can then repeat these steps to solve the other exercises.
+Once you've done your first commit for `exercises/ex-1.js` you can then repeat these steps to solve the other exercises.
+Make sure you frequently swap the role of **driver** and **navigator**.